Gromov-Hausdorff limits of K\"ahler manifolds with Ricci curvature bounded below: Complex analytic and metric singularities

-Let $p\in X$ be a regular point in the complex analytic sense, but not in the metric sense.
+Now let $p\in X$ be a regular point in the complex analytic sense, but not in the metric sense.
+We claim that the Lelong number of $\mathrm{Ric}$ at $p$ is positive.
 Let $(z_1, .., z_n)$ be a holomorphic chart around $p$.
 For $r_0$ small, we may assume $B(p, 2r_0)$ is contained in the chart.
 By suitable scaling and orthogonalization of $z_j$, we may assume

 By scaling the metric, let us assume without loss of generality that $r_0 = 1$.
 Then by the gradient estimate